Historical Context - All Saints, Portland

 Due to her commitment to education and her dedication to the Church and to the poor, Mary MacKillop stands as a model for all members of the All Saints community.
 St. Mary MacKillop remains a our patron saint and we are strongly influenced by her words..."Never see a need without doing something about it."

 MacKillop opened with 52 children ranging from Prep to Grade 5.
 The first Principal was Sister Teresa Lowery, assisted by two full time staff members, Miss Cathy Balfour and Mr. John Yurisic.
-Mr. Michael McCrickard was Principal from 1985 to 1987 and Mrs. Gloria Council followed in 1988 until 2014 when our current Principal Mrs. Olga Lyons was appointed.
+Mr. Michael McCrickard was Principal from 1985 to 1987 and Mrs. Gloria Council followed in 1988 until 2014.

 The school population steadily increased, and in 1997 a second building stage was completed which consisted of a Principal’s office, staff room and sick-bay.